krishnakumar4a4/un-repeater/Readme.md

     - Place stop related scripts in `scripts/stop-hooks` folder
     - Also, if you want to run start/stop hook scripts in non block mode, simply add `.noblock` to it E.g: If a certain script blocks and if we still want to execute subsequent numbered scripts
-2. Run the program from CLI `go run main.go`
+2. Run the program from CLI `SESSION_ROOT="session-data" go run main.go`.
+Where $SESSION_ROOT refers to folder in which collected session details will be preserved
 3. From status bar, you can start or stop a session

 ## Screenshots